 According to the Center for Disease Control and Prevention (CDC), “monkeypox is a viral disease.”
-Mainly occuring in central and western Africa, the disease has began to spread in clusters in places like the United Kingdom and United States.
+Mainly occurring in central and western Africa, the disease has begun to spread in clusters in places like the United Kingdom and the United States.

 What Symptoms of Monkeypox?

 - swollen lymph nodes

 - viral infection

 The most obvious symptom is the cluster of swollen rashes occurring all over the body.
 Monkeypox is characterized by a unique set of symptoms.
 If you think you have or are experiencing the symptoms of monkeypox it’s important to talk to your doctor right away to avoid hospitalization or a fatality.
 Under most conditions, monkeypox is not a serious illness, but when left untreated can have serious or life-threatening results.

 How Can I Avoid Monkeypox?